Articles tagged: cache

 Browser problems can be caused by any number of things that may or may not include the browser itself.
 I’ll review common troubleshooting techniques.

-“Clear your browser cache” is the first response tech people give when you encounter webpage problems.
-We’ll look at why that is and how to clear the cache.
+“Clear your browser cache” is the first thing to try when you encounter webpage problems.
+I’ll look at why and how to clear your cache.

 It’s fairly easy to clear Mozilla Firefox’s cache.
 Here’s how… and why you might want to.

 Clearing the Edge cache is a simple process.
 While you’re clearing the browser cache you can also clear a few other items.

 It’s fairly easy to clear Google Chrome’s cache.
 While you’re clearing the browser cache you can also clear a few other items.